 Naptha and ethane derived plastic are non-biodegradable plastics.

 There are (a very small percentage of) other plastics with different qualities but most plastics are oil derived and non biodegradable.

 How much rubbish?

 Because oil derived plastics are cheap, plentiful and versatile we use them for just about everything including one use throwaway objects and packaging.
 In the UK alone we generate 3 million tonnes of plastic waste annually, 56% of which is used packaging, three-quarters of which is from households. (waste on line)

-We are creating huge amounts of rubbish which is extremely expensive to dispose of.
+We, all of us, are creating huge amounts of rubbish which is extremely expensive to dispose of.

 Because most plastics do not biodegrade plastic lasts for a long time possibly for ever.
 It cannot be composted or left to rot where it is dropped or dumped like organic rubbish.
 Every bit of plastic rubbish has to be collected up and specially disposed of… and this isn’t easy.

 Burning it at best adds to global warming, at worst can release extremely toxic chemicals.
 It has to be done with care.